The trucking industry is exciting. The trucks are big, the trailers are long and the freight can get reaaaal heavy.

 Some manufacturers make their trailers a bit wider or from stronger materials so that they can handle more concentrated weight.
 Others manufacture trailers that have more well-space to disperse extra weight.
 Others still, use heavier materials like steel in their construction which limits their weight capacity slightly.

-Although these discrepancies between one manufacturer and another mean little when transporting smaller quantities of freight, it can really make a difference as load weight and capacity requirements increase.
+Although these discrepancies between one manufacturer and another mean little when transporting smaller quantities of freight, it can make a difference as load weight and capacity requirements increase.

 With this in mind, it’s important you understand that — although the capacity thresholds listed below are great general rules-of-thumb — the exact maximum weight capacity of each trailer will vary based on the manufacturer, make and model.